This blog was written by Michael MacDonald as part of the work for the Hub Affiliates program.

 Another bifurcation in conversations on grading is that there seem to be two areas of study that come up regularly in grading and assessment:

 Of course, many fields concern themselves with questioning the regimes of assessment.
-Some of the most prominent voices in “ungrading,” for instance, include Jesse Strommel and Cathy Davidson, who are regulars in the Chronicle of Higher Education and often interviewed on NPR.
+Some of the most prominent voices in “ungrading,” for instance, like Cathy Davidson, and regulars in the Chronicle of Higher Education and often interviewed on NPR.

 Writing studies (or rhetoric and composition) has been a common voice in these conversations because of the nature of the national college writing requirement.
 And while Peter Elbow has long been a proponent of student-centered writing as well as a vocal critic of grades, the most recognizable contemporary work in writing has been done by Asao Inoue, who has rebranded “ungrading” as “labor-based grading” in an effort to address not only the myth of meritocracy but also the legacy of white supremacy that provides the foundation for that myth.